310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Shinobu %}
-My buddy… That would be Peachy and Thunder~♪
+My buddy… That would be Momocchi and Thunder~♪

 A<em>hem.</em> I know exactly what Midori-kun will say!
 {% endbubble %}